magiclabs/create-magic-app/CONTRIBUTING.md

 ## Cutting a release

-We use [`auto`](https://github.com/intuit/auto) as our continous delivery tool.
+We use [`auto`](https://github.com/intuit/auto) as our continuous delivery tool.
 Cutting a release is just a matter of merging to `master`.
 For pre-releases, you can create a `next` branch as the base for your experimental/W.I.P. feature.
 Please familiarize yourself with the [documentation for `auto`](https://intuit.github.io/auto/docs) if you are in a position to cut a release.

 ## Community Templates